AliceO2Group/O2DPG/README.md

 # Topology descriptions:
 A *topology description* consists of
 - A list of modules to load, both for generating the DDS XML file with DPL's `--dds` option and when running the workflow.
 It can either be a single module, or a space-separated list of modules in double-quotes.
 In particular, this setting identifies the O2 version.
-We provide the `O2PDPSuite` package, which has the same versions as O2 itself, and which contain also corresponding versions `DataDistribution` and `QualityControl`, thus it is usually sufficient to just load `O2PDPSuite/[version]`.
+We provide the `O2PDPSuite` package, which has the same versions as O2 itself, and which contain also corresponding versions `DataDistribution`,`QualityControl` and `ODC`.
+Thus by default one should just load `O2PDPSuite/[version]`.
 - A list of workflows, in the form of commands to run to create XML files by the `–dds` option.
 The command is executed with the `O2DataProcessing` path as working directory.
 The env options used to configure the workflow are prepended in normal shell syntax.
 Certain env options are set by the EPN and must not be overridden: `FILEWORKDIR`, `INRAWCHANNAME`, `CTF_DIR`.
   - Each workflow is amended with the following parameters (the parameters stand in front of the workflow command, and are separated by commas without spaces, the workflow command must be in double-quotes):
     - Zone where to run the workflow (calib / reco)